92green/dataparcels/packages/dataparcels-docs/src/docs/api/parcelBoundaryHoc/ParcelBoundaryHoc.md

 <ApiPageIcon>{IconParcelBoundaryHoc}</ApiPageIcon>

 ParcelBoundaryHoc is a React higher order component.
 It's job is to control the flow of parcel changes.
-It is the higher oder component version of a <Link to="/api/ParcelBoundary">ParcelBoundary</Link>.
+It is the higher order component version of a <Link to="/api/ParcelBoundary">ParcelBoundary</Link>.

 Each ParcelBoundaryHoc is given a name, and expects that it will be given Parcel as a prop of the same name.